What Is a Hadoop Cluster?

 The latest technical guidance for building real-time data pipelines

 Learn why the lakehouse is the best platform for all your data and AI

 Get up to speed on Lakehouse by taking this free on-demand training

 Hadoop Cluster Architecture

-- Master nodes are the ones responsible for storing data in HDFS and overseeing the key operations such as running parallel computations on that data using MapReduce.
-Master Node has 3 nodes – NameNode, Secondary NameNode and JobTracker
+- Master nodes are responsible for storing data in HDFS and overseeing key operations, such as running parallel computations on the data using MapReduce.

-- Worker nodes/ Slave nodes comprise most of the virtual machines and perform the job of storing the data and running computations.
-Each work node runs the DataNode and TaskTracker services which are used to receive the instructions from the master nodes
+- The worker nodes comprise most of the virtual machines in a Hadoop cluster, and perform the job of storing the data and running computations.
+Each worker node runs the DataNode and TaskTracker services, which are used to receive the instructions from the master nodes.

 - It is possible to deploy Hadoop using a single-node installation, for evaluation purposes.

 What are the challenges of a Hadoop Cluster?

 - Issue with small files - Hadoop struggles with large volumes of small files - smaller than the Hadoop block size of 128MB or 256MB by default.
 It wasn't designed to support big data in a scalable way.
 Instead, Hadoop works well when there are a small number of large files.
 Ultimately when you increase the volume of small files, it overloads the Namenode as it stores namespace for the system.